espressif/esp-idf/docs/en/api-guides/wifi.rst

      - This may related to wrong password in the two scenarios:

        - Setting password when STA connecting to an unencrypted AP.
-       - Doesn't setting password when STA connecting to an encrypted AP.
+       - Does not set password when STA connecting to an encrypted AP.
    * - HANDSHAKE_TIMEOUT
      - 204
      - Four-way handshake fails.